greenelab/deep-review/all-sections.md

 specific biological functions risks over-interpreting models and can lead to incorrect conclusions.

-Alternatively, deep learning approaches are also being applied for gene expression prediction tasks.
+Alternatively, deep learning approaches are also being applied to gene expression prediction tasks.
 For example, a deep neural network with three hidden layers outperformed linear regression in inferring the expression of over 20,000 target genes based on a representative, well-connected set of